Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface: The Slave Rotor Mean Field Theory for the Impurity Model

 with $\int_{\tau, \tau', \bm{r}, \bm{r}'}\equiv\int_0^\beta d\tau\int_0^\beta d\tau'\int d\bm{r}\int d\bm{r}'$.

 Now it is ready to have the total action for an atomic impurity embedded on a host system as $S_{\textrm{tot}}=S_{\textrm{d}}+S_{\textrm{c}}+S_{\textrm{h}}$.
-In the total action $S_{\textrm{tot}}$, all terms are quadratic except the ones in $S_{\textrm{c}}$, so the mean field parameters $w$ for the spin-1/2 auxiliary fermion spinon coupling, $u$ for the charged boson chargon coupling are introduced through the Hubbard-Stratonovich transformation to decouple the quartic terms in $S_{\textrm{c}}$.
+In the total action $S_{\textrm{tot}}$, all terms are quadratic except the ones in $S_{\textrm{c}}$, so the mean field parameters $w$ for the SAF spinon coupling, $u$ for the CB chargon coupling are introduced through the Hubbard-Stratonovich transformation to decouple the quartic terms in $S_{\textrm{c}}$.
 Eventually, the action for the whole system takes the form \begin{widetext}

-\end{widetext} In this slave rotor treatment, the coupling of the impurity electron and the electronic states in the host has been decomposed into two individual channels: the spin-1/2 auxiliary fermion has the coupling $w$ with the spinons, and the charged boson takes the coupling $u$ with the chargons.
+\end{widetext} In this slave rotor treatment, the coupling of the impurity electron and the electronic states in the host has been decomposed into two individual channels: the SAF has the coupling $w$ with the spinons, and the CB takes the coupling $u$ with the chargons.
 The mean field coupling parameters $w$ and $u$ are controlled by the electronic coupling $V_{\bm{R}}$.
-For an atomic impurity embedded in a host system, the decomposition of electronic coupling into the spin-1/2 auxiliary fermion spinon coupling channel and the charged boson chargon coupling channel is schematically shown in Fig. \ref{figure1} (a).
+For an atomic impurity embedded in a host system, the decomposition of electronic coupling into the SAF spinon coupling channel and the CB chargon coupling channel is schematically shown in Fig. \ref{figure1} (a).
 With given spinon and chargon Green's function in the host system, the action in Eq. \ref{Act_tot} is generally applicable to a local atomic impurity embedded on a host, no matter the host system is a metal or a QSL.

 In the mean field theory, the coupling fields $w$, $u$ and the Lagrangian multipliers $\lambda$, $h$ take the value at the saddle point where the free energy for the whole system gets minimized.
 After the Fourier transformation to the Matsubara frequency space, the self-consistent equations that determine the value of $w$, $u$, $\lambda$, and $h$ are